- Interview by Peter Buchanan & Jason Sayer

 I came to the UK in 1985 and, as an Irish passport holder, couldn’t afford to study full-time.
 You had to have resided in the country for three years to get a grant in those days.
 Studying part-time, I saw that how people were deployed in practice was very different to academia.
 People like Jonathan Hill, Jeremy Till and Neil Spiller at the Bartlett told students to do all the things not allowed in practice.
 Madness and misbehaviour as a student was embraced, and later you learnt to behave as an adult practitioner.
 It was very strange to emerge from education into the real world, to question what you were taught and why you knew so little of real applicability.

-In 1991, I began teaching at the Bartlett, forced to do so through economic need.
+In 1991, I began teaching at The Bartlett, forced to do so through economic need.
 I was teaching and studying different creative disciplines that were somewhat related, fine art and architecture, applying learnings from one to the other.
-Kevin Rowbotham and David Greene had been my tutors.
+Kevin Rhowbotham and David Greene had been my tutors.

 After studying, Kevin and I set up a company, FAT, intending to provoke and disrupt architectural discourse.
 FAT wanted to dissect the anatomy of architecture and see what role to play, not from the outside, but by interrogating from inside, yet consciously not belonging.

 As students, we initiated projects incorporating fine art to take over the city: turning bus shelters into three-dimensional audiovisual installations or picketing the Turner Prize to contest the Justice Act.
 It was a way to gauge cause-and-effect relationships and whether teaching should match what we preach.
 That first taste of teaching brought an awareness of the relationship between what’s taught and what is practised.